nanog75/hackathon/_wkinstructions/2018-06-12-step-1-ios-xr-ztp-bash-and-python-hooks.md

 The script will use different ZTP python APIs in IOS-XR to do CLI operations such as `xrcmd`(Show commands) and `xrapply`(Merge configuration). `xrreplace` is not shown but it can be used to the Replace existing configuration with a specified snippet.

-Eventually the script will configure the following configuration on each router:
+Eventually the script will push the following configuration on each router:

 ```